Are you curious about the fascinating history of Gloy Glue?

 What was Gloy Glue made from?

-Imagine being transported back in time to a world where vintage Gloy Glue was made from a unique blend of dextrin and magnesium chloride, creating a fast-setting adhesive with a touch of nostalgia.
-The Gloy Glue manufacturing process involved mixing dextrin, derived from starch, with magnesium chloride, which acted as a coagulant to increase viscosity.
-This combination resulted in a glue that was perfect for paper applications due to its fast setting properties.
+Gloy Glue was made from a unique dextrin and magnesium chloride blend, creating a fast-setting adhesive.
+The Gloy Glue manufacturing process involved mixing the dextrin, derived from starch, with the magnesium chloride, which acted as a coagulant to increase viscosity.
+This combination resulted in a glue that was perfect for paper applications due to its fast-setting properties.

 Gloy Glue Sticks

 Gloy Glue sticks appear to be the only Gloy branded product still in wide distribution.
-Gloy Glue Sticks are the perfect choice for any classroom, offering high quality and unbeatable value for money.
-These glue sticks are ideal for various crafting applications, whether it’s gluing paper, card, or board.
+Gloy Glue Sticks are the perfect choice for any classroom, offering high quality and value.
+These glue sticks are ideal for crafting applications, whether gluing paper, card, or board.

-The smooth and even application of Gloy glue allows for easy repositioning of objects before it fully dries, making it perfect for young children or those new to gluing.
-With the airtight cap, the glue remains fresh and usable for several years without drying out.
+Gloy Glue sticks’ smooth and even application allows for easy repositioning of objects before they fully dry, making it perfect for young children or those new to gluing.
+The airtight cap keeps the glue fresh and usable for several years without drying out.

-In terms of environmental impact, Gloy glue sticks are solvent-free and non-toxic, making them safe for both children and the environment.
+Regarding environmental impact, Gloy glue sticks are solvent-free and non-toxic, making them safe for children and the environment.
 They are also washable at 20°c, ensuring that clothes stay clean and free from glue stains.
 Additionally, Gloy glue stick tubes are made from 100% recyclable PP5 plastics, making them an eco-friendly choice.

 For those looking for alternatives to Gloy glue sticks, there are various colors and finishes available to suit different crafting needs.
 Gloy glue sticks also come in a miniature 20g size, perfect for smaller hands and gluing smaller areas.